Coordinate recognition: General theory, Groups, and other surprises: Limiting examples

-Since for every $m$, $Z(G_n)$ is a finite cyclic group whose order is a multiple of $m!$, $Q$ is a nontrivial (even uncountable) group.
+Since for every $m$ and all but finitely many $n$, $Z(G_n)$ is a finite cyclic group whose order is a multiple of~$m!$, $Q$ is a nontrivial (even uncountable) group.
 The image of $Q$ under the quotient map $\prod_n G_n\to \prod_{\Fin} G_n$ is divisible and we can recursively choose an isomorphic copy of $\bbQ/\bbZ$ inside it.
 This copy is clearly included in the center of $\prod_{\Fin} G_n$.

+It remains to note that every nontrivial abelian group admits a nontrivial homomorphism into $\bbQ/\bbZ$ and every singly generated abelian group has a nontrivial homomorphism into $\bbQ/\bbZ$.
+The second part is trivial, and the first part is an immediate consequence of Baer's theorem that divisible groups are injective in the category of abelian groups (e.g., \cite[Theorem~21.1]{fuchs2015abelian}).
 This completes the proof. \end{proof}

-\begin{proof}[Proof of Theorem~\ref{T.Limiting}] We first need to construct a family $\fD$ of groups that does not recognize coordinates, but every finite subset of~$\fD$ does.
+\begin{proof}[Proof of Theorem~\ref{T.Limiting}] We first need to construct a family $\fD$ of perfect groups that does not recognize coordinates, but every finite subset of~$\fD$ does.

 By \cite[Theorem~4]{muranov2007finitely} for every $n$ there is a perfect, simple group $K_n$ such that $n+1\leq \cw(K_n)\leq 2n+2$.
 All of these groups satisfy condition ($\dagger$) of Proposition~\ref{P.Perfect}.
 Using groups $G_n=\SL(p_n-1,p_n)$ constructed in Proposition~\ref{P.Q/Z}, let